 We believe Enzo is an angel sent by God to make us better people, and we must do everything we can to care and give him the best possible life.

-Enzo is only 5 and already knows what it means to fight for your life.
+Enzo is only a little boy but already knows what it means to fight for your life.
 Enzo was born 8 weeks premature and spent his first 6 weeks in hospital.
 Enzo overcame all of his early life challenges, with his sweet smile that we all love, but Dr. Christopher Barnett, Head of Paediatric and Reproductive Genetics (SA Clinical Genetics Service) at The Women's and Children's Hospital, knew something wasn’t right.

 A great team of Doctors at the Women and Children Hospital who look after Enzo’s health